Bigdasgit/agnes-kdd26/README.md

 This project is written in standard python, C++ and CUDA.

 # Requirements
+The code has been tested running under Python 3.8.10.
+The required packages are as follows:
  - Boost 1.61+
  - G++ 5.0+
  - Ubuntu 22.04.2+